hkpeaks/peaks-consolidation/README.md

 WebNameSQL is a C# in-memory databending software that supports accountants using a web browser to interactive with accounting rules and tables for databending.
 However, this project became obsolete and it is replaced by a new project “Peaks DataFrame” to solve issues arising from real-time processing and big data.
 During a continuing effort in academic research, it is implemented new algorithms by using Golang which resulted in a performance gain of around 5X ~ 10X.

+WebNameSQL-Go Version is a prototype that uses Golang to rewrite some of the functions using similar algorithms and data structures as WebNameSQL-Csharp Version.
+The author aims to prove that Golang is more suitable for the next programming language.

 Commands to be re-implemented in the Peaks DataFrame will not be the same as WebNameSQL.
 Considering there are too many commands for your learning and practice, further consolidation and improvement is necessary.
 The use cases are no longer restricted to accounting; for example, some use cases will cover bioinformatics.

 ## Benchmarking